 3.3 Measuring academic speaking

 The current study employed an argumentative speech task (see Appendix C) to elicit participants’ academic speaking performance in the classroom.
 Participants were explicitly instructed to provide supporting examples/information for their arguments and were not given time to practice in advance or limited speaking time.
-All the elicited speech samples, 1-2 minutes long on average, were recorded on personal computers, were transcribed and analysed using Praat (Boersma & Weenink, 2005).
+All the elicited speech samples, 1-2 minutes long on average, were recorded on personal computers, were transcribed, and analysed using Praat (Boersma & Weenink, 2005).
 In the current study, L2 learners’ academic speaking was assessed using various aspects of speaking fluency; and with diversity and sophistication focused vocabulary to use in the speech production.

 3.3.1 Speaking fluency